NOTES for FY19:

 Award Cycle: Once per month throughout the year.

-Type of Award ~ Grants cover acceptable expenses, up to award amount, incurred in accordance with UM travel policies.
+Eligible Expenses: Grants cover eligible expenses, up to award amount, incurred in accordance with UM travel policies.
 Funds transfer as direct travel reimbursements after completion of trip and submission of UM travel reimbursement form.

 Applications for domestic and international travel will be accepted at any time, from one year before travel until the appropriate deadline.
 All complete applications received by the 15th of each month will be reviewed as a batch by the 25th.
 Example: For travel beginning anytime in August, the application is due no later than July 15 at 5:00 p.m.
 If the 15th falls on a weekend or holiday, applications are due the next working day.

-Travel Applications must be uploaded to the Ole Miss InfoReady Review Portal at http://olemiss.infoready4.com no later than 5:00 p.m.
+Travel Applications are now completely online, and must be completed via Ole Miss InfoReady Review Portal at http://olemiss.infoready4.com no later than 5:00 p.m on the 15th.

 Be sure to allow enough time for processing a UM travel authorization if you receive support.
 For international travel, your completed and signed authorization should reach the Travel Office a week before your trip--sooner if a travel advance is requested.
 Do NOT include the travel authorization with your application to the ORSP.

 Applications will be reviewed by the University Research Board Travel Committee.
-Generally, applicants will be notified of the committee’s decision via email by the 25th of each month, at which time a UM Travel Authorization must be completed by award recipients and processed through normal UM travel procedures.
+Generally, applicants will be notified of the committee’s decision via email by the 25th of each month.
+After notification of award, UM Travel Authorization must be completed by award recipients and processed through normal UM travel procedures.
 Note that the ORSP will need to approve your authorization and enter an account number for its share of the total funding.
 To inquire about the status of a pending request for which notification has not been received by the 25th, e-mail firstname.lastname@example.org.